 And you could also use informative formatting via a colored background for numbers, as in the visual confection below.
 In this instance, traffic-light coloring indicates the relative levels of performance of different departments in a supermarket.

-Option 3: Pie charts
+Option 3: Pie Chart

 Proportions are often illustrated using pie charts with varying degrees of success.
 They can be particularly elegant for displaying single numbers that are proportions.

-Option 4: Donut charts
+Option 4: Donut Chart

 Similarly with donut charts.
 It’s just a matter of taste.

-Option 5: Portion of an image
+Option 5: Fill Part of an Image

 The two-category pie chart and donut chart are special cases of a more general strategy, which is to show a portion of an image.